AI Hallucinations in Insurance: Examples and How to Avoid Them

 AI systems depend entirely on their training data.

-Generic models lack insurance-specific knowledge about policy language, compliance requirements, and claims procedures.
 When incomplete, outdated, or irrelevant, this training data causes AI to generate responses based on patterns from unrelated domains.

-Pattern Recognition Without Context
+Pattern Recognition without Context

 AI uses pattern recognition to predict what should come next.
 This works well for general content but fails with specialized insurance documents.